Not good enough? Okay, fine. Here’s a little more about me.

 I fell in love with writing.
 I fell in love with the process of writing.
 I fell in love with the pain and agony of writing.
 I fell in love with the joy and delicacy of writing.
 The alone time.
 The wasted time.
 The thoughtful time.
 The research time.
 The time beating myself up, only to end up, right back where I started.
 I fell in love with being able to express my ideas to world.
 This presented a strange problem for me.
 I didn’t identify as a writer.
 I was sales guy with a sales consulting company who wrote a book about selling.

 In 2018, I made a commitment to write more.
-I never want to lose my style, but I wanted to learn how to write.
+I wanted to learn how to write while staying true to my writing style.
 I wanted to improve my writing.
 A journey I’m happy to embark on.
 A process I know will never end.
 I learn something new every day.
 Quite honestly, that’s my favorite part.
 I regularly publish articles right here on this website.
 I write about the things that matter to me.
 The ideas I have about the world.
 The ideas I have about living.
 This is the work that inspires me.
 I hope it inspires you, too.
 I’ve been getting good feedback so far.
 And that’s a good thing because I have no intentions of stopping.

 I have a new book coming out in 2019.
 In short, it’s a small book about a small thing that means everything.
 I’ll be sharing more very soon.